 The third set of molars are the wisdom teeth.
 They usually erupt in the later teen years or in early adulthood.
 These molars are the last set of teeth that will come through.
 If the wisdom teeth come through without any issues, then they can provide more support for eating.
 However, for most people, the wisdom teeth come in at odd angles and can sometimes be impacted.
 This means that the wisdom teeth need to be removed.
-If you need a wisdom tooth extraction, call Dentalville Panorama City for an appointment!
+If you need a wisdom tooth extraction, call Dentalville Panorama City in Los Angeles for an appointment!

 Sometimes, the teeth are at an angle away or toward the second molars.
 They could be positioned so that they are coming in under the second molars.
 Part of the tooth could erupt while another part remains underneath the gum line.
 You'll often experience crowding, which can result in other teeth being shifted if the wisdom teeth aren't removed.
 If the teeth are partially impacted, an infection can develop because of the open space that is created.
 The infection can cause severe pain, swelling in the jaw area and a fever.
 When you begin to feel the wisdom teeth erupt or experience any pain in this area of the mouth, it's important to visit a dentist or oral surgeon who can remove them.